mpgeiger/Salesforce-MasterDetail-Mendix/README.md

 display a _Master-Detail_ click action on the same page.

 Let me start by stating that I am a new to **Mendix** development.
-I am not new to Rapid Development technbologies, so I
+I am not new to Rapid Development technologies, so I
 do understand the value and fundamentals of "low code" type of solutions.
 > ### This is a **work in progress** and I am making updates often